jvkiran/testrepo/docs/content.md

 ### `date` & `date_end`

 When adding a multi-day event, don't use the full event range but only the date one of the team members is actually present at an event.
 This is usually just one day, e.g. when giving a talk.
 Only add the optional `date_end` when our presence at an event is confirmed for multiple days.

-## Papers

-All pdf documents are simply put into the `public` folder, making them available under the root `/` of the live site.

-An exception is the technical whitepaper which is sourced from the [`oceanprotocol/whitepaper`](https://github.com/oceanprotocol/whitepaper) submodule in `src/lib/whitepaper` and automatically copied in place before deployment.

 ## Team